datapfranc/datapfranc.github.io-src/content/BRD_loading_redshift.md

 Remind that no sort key are yet defined for any tables in our sub-optimal physical design.
-To optimize this, let's add sort key as the following :
+To optimize this, we could also add sort-key but for now it is more interesting to see the impact on adding cluster nodes ...